Did you know?

 The area is famed for its game and bird life.
 Game includes impressive herds of Cape Mountain zebra, red hartebeest and black wildebeest.

 On the sporting side, visitors can enjoy river rafting, canoeing, boat rides and fishing.
-The Gariep 500 Rubber Duck Race and Watersport Festival is held in February each year and the annual International Gliding Championships is held in December each year.
+The Gariep 500 Rubber Duck Race and Watersport Festival is held in February each year.

 Travel tips & Planning info